1. Home

 What are the main benefits of space heaters?

 Space heaters give you direct heat exactly where you want it.
 You can use a space heater for zoned, supplemental heat without turning the heat up for the whole home.
+The most energy efficient space heater may be useful in specific applications, but will almost never be more efficient than a heat pump.

 What are the main cons with space heaters?